 Deschutes River (Downtown Bend, Meadow Camp, Dillon Falls, and Beyond)

 Let’s start with the obvious one.
 The Deschutes River is the lifeblood of Bend, and it’s a year-round cold plunge playground.
 In winter, brave souls break the ice to dunk near First Street Rapids or by the footbridge in Farewell Bend Park.
-In summer, it’s more accessible, and a great way to cool off on the long sunny days in the high desert.
+In summer, it’s more accessible but still plenty chilly, especially in the morning.

 Always be cautious of currents and flow rates, especially in shoulder seasons and winter.